rackerlabs/rackspace-how-to/content/cloud-servers/install-gitlab-on-debian-10.md

 product_url: cloud-product
 ---

-GitLab Community Edition, or GitLab CE, is an open-source web-based Git repository featuring a wiki and issue tracking.
-This article describes how to install GitLab CE and configure Secure Socket Layer (SSL) on a Debian 10 cloud server.
+GitLab&reg; Community Edition, or GitLab CE, is an open-source web-based Git repository featuring a wiki and issue tracking.
+This article describes how to install GitLab CE and configure Secure Sockets Layer (SSL) on a Debian&reg; 10 cloud server.

 ### Prerequisites:

-- A Debian 10 server with at least 8GB of ram
+- A Debian 10 server with at least 8GB of RAM
 - A domain name pointed at your server

-#### Install Dependencies
+#### Install dependencies

 There are a few dependencies that you must install before you install GitLab.

-First, at the command line, update your apt cache with the following command:
+First, at the command line, update your `apt` cache with the following command:

     sudo apt update